 This winter the Fraser Valley has experienced record rain falls and weather patterns.
 As a result of incredibly wet conditions our farm has experienced significant crop loss to our strawberry fields.
-This unfortunate news has left us with the inability to offer strawberry upick during the early season.
-The cancellation of early season upick will allow our surviving plant to get stronger and our farm staff to plant new strawberries.
+This unfortunate news has left us with the inability to offer strawberry upick.
+The cancellation of upick will allow our surviving plant to get stronger and our farm staff to plant new strawberries.

 Our market will still offer fresh juicy Driediger Farms berries for purchase and we look forward to seeing you all at the farm!

 Strawberry, Blueberry, Raspberry, and Blackberry upick fields are open during the berry season.
 Our fields give our guests the ability to pick their own fruit while enjoying the outdoors in a clean supervised environment.